(A) Policy statement and purpose

-The investigator will provide the complainant and respondent with a draft summary of their statement and give them an opportunity to comment.
+The investigator will provide the complainant and respondent with a preliminary investigation report that will include a summary of their statement, witness statements, and all evidence collected and give them an opportunity to comment.

 Although the complainant or respondent may provide materials to the investigator, it is the universitys duty to gather relevant information that is reasonably available.

 (a) The role of the investigator

 Each person serving as an investigator must be impartial and have no conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent.
 There will be a primary investigator who will serve as the lead investigator.
 This person may be assisted by one or more secondary investigators.

 A complainant or respondent who is concerned that the designated investigator cannot conduct a fair and unbiased review may report those concerns to the title IX coordinator.
 The title IX coordinator will assess the circumstances and decide whether to designate a different investigator.

 The investigators role is to gather facts, not to function as an advocate for a complainant or respondent.
 But upon request, an investigator may identify campus support resources for the complainant and respondent and refer them to the office of the dean of students to coordinate services.